YaronWittenstein/Yaronwittenstein/content/post/relearning-to-type/index.md

 <br/>
 in two words: FUCKING YES!

 QWERTY typing never felt elegant for me.
-If always felt like something just isn't right.
+It always felt like something just isn't right.
 Typing is supposed to be fun, and with Colemak it's much more fun.
 The motivation wasn't to type faster than QWERTY but to make typing more fun and less effortless.
 <br/><br/>
-I may type faster now than I did with Colemak, and even if not it will happen in the future as one of the side-effects of using Colemak.
+I may type faster now than I did with Colemak, and even if not, it will happen in the future as one of the side-effects of using Colemak.

-Learning Colemak reminds me of the feelings I had when picking up vim. vim as Colemak, had a steep learning curve, but once, I've overcome the initial bump, it was a huge productivity boost.
+Learning Colemak reminds me of the feelings I had when picking up vim. vim, as Colemak, had a steep learning curve, but once I've overcome the initial bump, it was a huge productivity boost.
 <br/><br/>
 Besides that, relearning to type is a very rewarding challenge.
 It requires you to [unlearn][The Importance of Unlearning]